alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/13-use-retriable-request.md

 ### Dynamically set the maximum number of retries

-Maybe sometimes you want to use a certain condition to determine whether to continue to retry.
-At this time, you can set `retry` as a function that returns a boolean value to dynamically determine whether to continue to retry.
+Sometimes you may want to use a condition to decide whether to keep retrying.
+In that case, set `retry` to a function that returns a boolean value to decide dynamically whether to continue retrying.

 ```javascript
 useRetriableRequest(request, {